 The City Council administers an area of 110 square kilometres (42 square miles) and serves a resident population of 432,500 people (2012 estimate), while the city also serves the wider city region area – known as the West of England - with a population of nearly 1.1 million people.

-The distribution of council seats is now as follows:
+The distribution of council seats as at 23 May 2014 is as follows:

 Independence for Bristol 1

 This important relationship between the city and its surrounding sub-region has been recognised in the creation of a West of England Partnership with the neighbouring authorities of Bath and North East Somerset, South Gloucestershire and North Somerset.